 - Crack down on worker discrimination on the basis of sex, age, parental status, availability for overtime

-- Casual employment rate (no leave entitlements) to increase by 50% to compensate insecurity and loss of entitlements, and to discourage the trend in workforce casualisation
+- Undo the casualisation exploitation of Australia workers – casual employment rate (no leave entitlements) to increase by 50% to compensate insecurity, loss of entitlements, discrimination by banks to loan mortgages

 - Mandate double time rates for work on Sundays and Public Holidays across all Australian workplaces – the day of rest is a deep Australian Christian tradition.